Darron Thomas

-Darron Varnell Thomas (born May 23, 1990) is a former American football quarterback.
+Darron Varnell Thomas (born May 23, 1990) is an American former football quarterback.
 He was the starting quarterback for the University of Oregon football team that reached the 2011 BCS National Championship Game and won the 2012 Rose Bowl.
+He played professionally for the Portland Thunder/Steel of the Arena Football League (AFL) from 2014 to 2016.

 Early life

-Thomas was born in Houston, Texas on May 23, 1990 to Latina Thomas and Darren Waters.
+Thomas was born in Houston, Texas, on May 23, 1990, to Latina Thomas and Darren Waters.
 Thomas attended Aldine High School in Aldine, Texas.
 As a freshman at Aldine, Thomas played as a running back.
 During summer practice before Thomas' sophomore year, Aldine head coach, Bob Jones, had the idea of switching Thomas to quarterback to run his spread offense.
 Thomas was opposed to the switch, but made it anyway.
 During his senior season, Thomas verbally committed to Louisiana State University.
 When the LSU recruiting class for quarterbacks became 3 members, Thomas de-committed.

 Thomas committed to the University of Oregon on December 14, 2007, choosing Oregon over scholarships from Florida, LSU, Miami (FL), Minnesota, Missouri, Nebraska, and Oklahoma State.

 College career

 Thomas completed his career at Oregon with a 24–3 record as a starter, leading the Ducks to two consecutive Pac-12 Championships, including appearances in two BCS Bowl games.

 Just months removed from Aldine High in Houston, Thomas came off the bench as a true freshman to lead a stirring second-half rally against Boise State in his first collegiate game.
 Thomas tossed three touchdown passes in the fourth quarter to rally Oregon from a 24-point deficit.
-The Ducks lost to Boise State 32–27 but his unexpected debut and impressive performance led many fans to believe he would be the true successor to Dennis Dixon, however, he would continue to backup Jeremiah Masoli for the remainder of the 2008 season.
+The Ducks lost to Boise State 37–32 but his unexpected debut and impressive performance led many fans to believe he would be the true successor to Dennis Dixon, however, he would continue to backup Jeremiah Masoli for the remainder of the 2008 season.